johann-solo/oliveandmango.github.io/_posts/blog/2017-07-20-maple-ginger-soba.md

 1. Add the shrimp and sauté until they are nice and tender and cooked through - flipping to cook both sides.

 1. Once the shrimp is cooked pour in the sauce and heat through.
-Take of the heat and set aside
+Take off the heat and set aside

 1. Plate noodles and top with shrimp and sauce and garnish with all the veggies and chives and cilantro and a squeeze of lime and enjoy!!

 <br>
 ![Maple Ginger Chili Shrimp Soba Bowls](/images/uploads/2017_07_20_maple_ginger_soba_6.jpg)